Svengoolie: Broadcast history

 On June 16, 1979, Son of Svengoolie debuted on WFLD, with Koz in the title role.
 The show also aired on Field Communications-controlled stations in Philadelphia, Boston, San Francisco, and Detroit.
 The series ran until WFLD, then owned by Metromedia, was sold to Rupert Murdoch's Fox Television Stations Group in 1986 as part of the newly created Fox network.
 New management canceled the show, deciding that it did not fit the new programming direction.
 After 334 shows, the final episode aired January 25, 1986.
-Koz returned to WFLD in various capacities, mainly as the host of Fox Kids Club and The Koz Zone weekday afternoon children's programming, and appearing as an announcer on WFLD's 1988 New Year's Eve broadcast.
+Koz remained at WFLD in various capacities, mainly as the host of Fox Kids Club and The Koz Zone weekday afternoon children's programming, and appearing as an announcer on WFLD's 1988 New Year's Eve broadcast.

-Neal Sabin, the executive vice president of Weigel Broadcasting, brought the show back on December 31, 1994 on WCIU (Channel 26), using "Svengoolie" as the name; Koz took the role of Svengoolie when Bishop told Koz that he "believed he was grown up enough now to no longer be just the Son."
-Koz also hosts a weekly Three Stooges Stooge-a-palooza show on WCIU.
+Neal Sabin, executive vice president of locally based Weigel Broadcasting, brought the show back on December 31, 1994, on independent station WCIU (channel 26, later a CW affiliate), which had switched from a multicultural programming format (mixing English- and various foreign-language programs) to a conventional general entertainment schedule on that date after losing its part-time rights to Univision programming to newly owned-and-operated WGBO, using "Svengoolie" as the name; Koz took the role of Svengoolie when Bishop told Koz that he "believed he was grown up enough now to no longer be just the Son."
+Koz also hosted a weekly Three Stooges Stooge-a-palooza show on WCIU.

 The series was aired on Chicago's WWME-CA, Milwaukee stations WBME-CD and WMLW-TV, and occasionally on WMYS-LD in South Bend, Indiana.
 These stations are owned by Weigel Broadcasting.
 Beginning on April 2, 2011, Svengoolie's show became available nationally on the MeTV network through the efforts of Neal Sabin.

 Starting January 7, 2023, Svengoolie expanded from two hours to two and a half hours, filling out a full three hour block with Sventoonie.

 Spin-off

-A spin-off of both Svengoolie and MeTV's morning cartoon block Toon In with Me, entitled Sventoonie, premiered on MeTV on March 26, 2022.
-Sventoonie is hosted by Toon In with Me's Kevin Fleming as his puppet character Toony the Tuna, in character as "Sventoonie".
-In the series, Sventoonie reviews classic horror films and takes part in comedy sketches with his own cast, including occasional appearances by Svengoolie himself.
+A spin-off of both Svengoolie and MeTV's morning cartoon block Toon In with Me, titled Sventoonie, premiered on MeTV on March 26, 2022.
+Sventoonie was hosted by Toon In with Me's Kevin Fleming as his puppet character Toony the Tuna, in character as "Sventoonie".
+In the series, Sventoonie reviewed classic horror films and took part in comedy sketches with his own cast, including occasional appearances by Svengoolie himself.
+Sventoonie ended on February 25, 2023, with reruns of the classic Batman replacing it the following Saturday night.

+Another spin-off titled House of Svengoolie starred the Sven Squad as they also show horror and sci-fi movies.